How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you’re happy with the look of your chart or graph, click on the ‘Create Chart’ button …
+Once you’re satisfied with the look of your chart or graph, click on the ‘Create Chart’ button …

-The graph or chart will now be added to your ‘Visualizer Library’ section …
+The new chart or graph will now be added to the ‘Visualizer Library’ section …

-Note that every element is given a unique ID displayed in a shortcode.
-As you will see in just a moment, this allows you to easily insert charts and graphs into your content …
+Note that new visual elements are given a unique ID displayed as a shortcode.
+As you will see very soon, this allows you to add graphs and charts to your pages and posts very quickly …

-After a chart or graph has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …
+After a graph or chart has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

 First, create a new post or page (or open an existing one) …